PureWhite216/MyBlog/content/post/EnglishWriting/index.md

 Thesis Statement should clearly demonstrate author’s position, which means one aspect most overwhelms the other one, and there should be only one idea in TS.

 ### Steps to Generate a Thesis Statement
-1. `Topic`: Problem posed by drug addiction
+1. `Topic`: Problem posed by drug addiction.
-2. `Your interest`: The problem of crack babies
+2. `Your interest`: The problem of crack babies.
-3. `General subject`: Crack babies
+3. `General subject`: Crack babies.
 4. `Narrow the topic`: Programs for crack kids.
 5. `Take a position on the the topic`:Have a target, Take a position and Give an idea, such as "More attention should be paid to the environment crack kids grow up in."